What To Know Before Buying An Auger

 For health reasons alone, augers are a worthwhile investment.
 However, for people who have a lot of digging to do, a power earth auger becomes a necessity.
 At-home gardeners facing dozens upon dozens of bulbs as well as annual and perennial plugs to plant will find that the job takes far less time with a flower-planting auger.
 On larger jobs — fencing or tree plantations, for instance — a powered auger minimizes the time spent digging and the manpower required, which offers cost savings to contractors and their customers.

 3. What You Need to Know About Auger Sizes

 Power Planter’s augers come in sizes ranging from two to nine inches in diameter.
-The 2- and 3-inch diameter augers are powered by a regular power drill.
+The 2- and 3-inch diameter augers can be powered by a regular power drill.
 They come in lengths ranging between 7 inches and 48 inches.
-Larger augers (4-, 5-, 7-, 8- and 9-inch diameters) all require a gas power head to use.
-These augers are all 28 inches long, except for the 7-inch diameter model, which comes in both 16- and 28-inch lengths.
+Larger digging augers (4, 5, 7, 8 and 9-inch diameters) all require a gas power head or a minimum of 60V of power output to use.
+View our auger sizing page for more help deciding what size of auger is right for you.